stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

     * Upon entering the PREPARE phase, the `counter` field is initialized to 1.

-    * When a node sees sees messages from a quorum to which it belongs such that each message's `ballot.counter` is greater than or equal to the local `ballot.counter`, the node arms a timer for its local `ballot.counter + 1` seconds.
-(Note that this includes `ballot` fields in `SCPCommit` and `SCPExternalize` messages as well as `SCPPrepare`.)
+    * When a node sees messages from a quorum to which it belongs such that each message's `ballot.counter` is greater than or equal to the local `ballot.counter`, the node arms a timer to fire in a number of seconds equal to its `ballot.counter + 1` (so the timeout lengthens linearly as the counter increases).
+Note that for the purposes of determining whether a quorum has a particular `ballot.counter`, a node considers `ballot` fields in `SCPCommit` and `SCPExternalize` messages as well as `SCPPrepare`.

     * If the timer fires, a node increments the ballot counter and determines a new `value` according to the rules for the